MMV-Lab/mmv_h4tracks/README.md

 ### Get started

-To load raw data, you can simply drag & drop them into napari.
-Ensure that the 'Image' combobox on the right displays the correct layer afterward.
+To load your raw data, you can simply drag & drop them into napari.
+Ensure that the 'Image' combobox displays the correct layer afterward, see example:

 <img src='docs/figures/combobox.png' width='450'>

-To load custom segmentations, you can do equivalent.
+To load your own segmentation, you can do equivalent.

 The "save as" button can be used to save the existing layers (raw, segmentation, tracks) in a single .zarr file, which can be loaded again later using the "load" button.
 The "save" button overwrites the loaded .zarr file.